Athush30/Medi__Box/README.md

 ## 🔌 Circuit Diagram

-Wiring diagram is included as `diagram.jsin` .
+Wiring diagram is included as `diagram.json` .
 ---

 ## 🧠 How It Works